susanBuck/notes/07_Version_Control/10_Deploy_to_Pagoda.md

 So far, you've got the flow set up between your local computer and your repo at Github, but there's one more piece of the puzzle: deploying your changes to your live server.

-In this section we'll look at an example of how you would deploy to a **PaaS** (Platform as a service) which is just one kind of server you might use to publish work online.
+In this section we'll look at an example of how you would deploy to a **PaaS** (Platform as a Service) which is just one kind of server you might use to publish work online.

 We'll use [PagodaBox](https://pagodabox.com/) because it supports PHP and provides free applications we can experiment with.